pink-hash0328/Solana-Trading-Bot/readme.md

 #  Solana Trading Bot

-This repository provides a comprehensive guide and implementation for interacting with the Raydium DEX on the Solana blockchain using the Solana-py SDK.
+This repository provides a comprehensive guide and implementation for interacting with the Raydium DEX and Pump.fun on the Solana blockchain using the Solana-py SDK.
 It includes scripts and utilities for trading SPL tokens, managing SOL and SPL token accounts, and optimizing your wallet space by reclaiming unused account fees.